 5. UNDERSTAND THAT ALIGNMENT AROUND YOUR STRATEGY WILL BE THE BIGGEST ISSUE FOR TRANSFER GROWTH.✞

-Evangelism's growth at its very best is relational and encompasses personal relationships with God and with others.
-John Wesley (1703-1791), the English founder of Methodism, would have been amazed at the potential for church growth available through social media, the internet, and television today.
-But is something lost over the airways?
-Is the personal touch lacking?
+Evangelism growth at its very best is relational and encompasses personal relationships with God and with others.
+John Wesley (1703-1791), the English founder of Methodism, would have been amazed at the potential for church growth through social media, the internet, and television.
+Is the personal touch lacking, and is something lost over the airways?
 Is not a personal relationship essential in evangelism?
 Whenever we use the word evangelism, we think of the late Dr. Billy Graham (1918-2019) at the podium expounding the Scripture on a late evening TV show.
-In years gone by, we might perhaps have recalled other itinerant faith healers in expensive-looking suits in a large striped tent on the parking lot of the local mall.
-The term "evangelist" conjures up so many different ideas centering around performance and the "big show," which in some ways are akin to a "Barnum and Bailey Circus" or even the "Cirque du Soleil" entertainment today.
+In years gone by, we might have recalled other itinerant faith healers in expensive-looking suits in a large striped tent on the local mall's parking lot.
+The term "evangelist" conjures up so many different ideas centering around performance and the "big show," which in some ways are akin to a "Barnum and Bailey Circus" or even the "Cirque du Soleil."
 Evangelism Growth should result in expansion both inside and outside the church.
-Inside, church members are personally deepened and challenged as the Gospel is preached, lived out, and the Scriptures unfolded.
+Inside, church members are personally deepened and challenged as they hear the Gospel, and the Scriptures unfolded.
 Outside, in being so inspired, these Christians want to share this same wonderment with others.
 As The Rev. Charles Wesley (1707-1788), the English leader of the Methodist movement, expressed it in one of the 6,000 or so hymns that he wrote, "My chains fell off, my heart was free.
 I rose, went forth, and followed Thee."✞

-While many gifted men and women of God, Graham, and Wesley performed an effective ministry within the church as a whole.
-Very often, they did not always build up the local church as they should.
+While many gifted men and women of God, Graham, and Wesley performed an effective ministry within the church, but very often, they did not build up the local church as they should.
 Dr. Graham was quick to acknowledge this problem.
 More often, they tended to construct mini-churches where followers never met each other, their collection went in the mailbox, and they worshiped in the living room in front of the TV.
 For this reason, Billy Graham invariably concluded his broadcasts with, "Be sure to go to church this Sunday."
 In his heart, evangelism church growth was his great desire for the local church.
 He once said, "Being a Christian is more than just an instantaneous conversion - it is a daily process whereby you grow to be more and more like Christ."✞